gbif/data-blog/content/post/2022-03-24-reasons-why-names-don-t-match-to-the-gbif-backbone/index.en.md

 <small> *Based on conservative judgment that 25% of potentially missing names are genuinely missing from GBIF backbone.
 Download a full table of possibly missing names from the groups above [here](data/possibly_missing_table.zip). </small>

 This table of course gives us no indication about **how well described** a certain group is, just the completeness of the GBIF backbone.
+This table also includes fossils, which might inflate some groups (Primates).
+Also these counts do not necessarily represent unique **species concepts** but just unique **name strings** that GBIF receives.

 ## GBIF data publisher advice